LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 Include overview here

-This is a mobile web optimized web app that allows a user to save their utility and other billing account numbers and search by biller to find a near-by location that will allow them to pay in-person by cash or check
+This will be a mobile web optimized web app that allows a user to save their utility and other billing account numbers and search by biller to find a near-by location that will allow them to pay in-person by cash or check.
+It would be utilized by companies - retailers, utilities, payment facilitators, and others - that service the unbanked and the cash economy.

 ### Features
 Include Features here

 1. Private Individual User Accounts
 2. Saves Payment Account Numbers
 3. Uses GPS to locate near-by locations to pay bills (interacts with Google Maps) and provides retailer information (Hours of operation, address, phone number, fees, MAYBE other services)